sigma-os/acpi-driver/README.md

 # acpi-driver

-Currently not working on it
+Currently not actively working on it